antunesls/esp32_protheus_monitor/README.md

    git clone https://github.com/yourusername/esp32-protheus-monitor.git
    ```
 2. Open the project folder in [PlatformIO](https://platformio.org/install).
 3. Make sure you have the ESP32-S3 board selected in your `platformio.ini`.
 4. Connect your ESP32-S3 board to your computer.
 5. Build and upload the firmware using PlatformIO (check the "Upload" button or run `pio run --target upload`).

+For a detailed PlatformIO getting started guide, see: [PlatformIO Get Started](https://docs.platformio.org/en/latest/introduction/quickstart.html)
+3. Make sure you have the ESP32-S3 board selected in your `platformio.ini`.
+4. Connect your ESP32-S3 board to your computer.
+5. Build and upload the firmware using PlatformIO (check the "Upload" button or run `pio run --target upload`).